RTC (Cape Verde): Television

-On June 1, 1990, the name TNCV (Televisão Nacional CaboVerdiana) marked a new era in Capeverdean television and no longer became experimental, it consolidated the idea of a national television that reflects culture and the making by its people.
+On June 1, 1990 (June 23, according to some sources), the name TNCV (Televisão Nacional CaboVerdiana) marked a new era in Capeverdean television and no longer became experimental, it consolidated the idea of a national television that reflects culture and the making by its people.
 A second studio started construction and added several operators and capacitors began.

 Later history

-On August 1, 1997, a television channel were added and is the first in all of Cape Verde and broadcast a few programs, sporting events, documentaries and more.
-Until 1997, Cape Verde was one of several nations that did not have a television channel, up to around the mid-1990s, television was non-existent in the country.
+In March 1997, the former radio and television corporations were merged under the current Rádio Televisão de Cabo Verde e Empresas Públicas (RTC-EP).
 The network was founded in May 1997 by the Minister of Social Communications José António dos Reis.
 It merged with Radio Nacional de Cabo Verde (RNCV) and Televisião Nacional CaboVerdiana (TNCV).
+The radio station was named RTC FM and the television channel, RTC.

 The network was the first to broadcast elections, the 2001 federal elections, parliamentary and the presidential.

 It had broadcast the World Cup games in which is one of the few international games seen, there were no international coverages except for the African sporting events until the 2000s.
 The network also broadcasts the FIBA World Championship games.